stanpak/eventer/README.md

-    "possibleCauses": ["<List of description of various possible causes - intended to be displayed to the user>"], "howToFix": ["<List of tips how to resolve this problem, whoe should be notified, how to escalate, etc.>"], "ExceptionClassName": "<Name of the exception if this event was triggered by throwing an exception>", "messages": [<If this message is in fact an aggregation of multiple messages, here they can be listed, along with additional context.>]
+    "possibleCauses": ["<List of description of various possible causes - intended to be displayed to the user>"], "howToFix": ["<List of tips how to resolve this problem, whoe should be notified, how to escalate, etc.>"], "ExceptionClassName": "<Name of the exception if this event was triggered by throwing an exception>", "messages": ["<If this message is in fact an aggregation of multiple messages, here they can be listed, along with additional context.>"]
 }
 ```